 Another advantage to Caldwell University’s location is its proximity to New York City, just 20 minutes away.
-Our students use New York City as another classroom, where they can engage in internships and shadowing opportunities, experience cultural events, or shop or catch a game!
+Our students use New York city as a place to learn, where they can engage in internships and shadowing opportunities, experience cultural events, shop or catch a game!

 No matter your interest, Caldwell University offers you experiences beyond the classroom.

 The college’s most popular offerings include undergraduate degrees in business, psychology, and education.
 Caldwell offers 29 undergraduate degrees and 33 graduate and certificate programs, including our doctoral program in Applied Behavior Analysis (ABA), the first in New Jersey.

 Caldwell is a leader in autism education, a scientific discipline known to help children with autism spectrum disorders.
 The College’s state-of-the-art autism center benefits children with autism and their families in New Jersey.

 To better focus on the desire to excel in the teaching of math and science, Caldwell University used nearly $2 million in federal grants to help establish the Center for Excellence for Teaching.
 The college renovated the biology, physics, and chemistry labs, and expanded classroom technology resources across the campus.
 The Center serves as a regional hub to implement innovative teacher preparation programs, emphasizing the effective use of classroom technology and the refinement of math and science training, and special education teacher training, including the development of programs for disadvantaged students.

 Caldwell University has developed programs designed to address current job demands while reducing costs for students.
 Our stimulus package of programs lets you earn degrees sooner than the competition, and prepares you for professions that satisfy the needs of our community.
 We call them Power Degrees!

 - 5-year B.A. or B.S. in content area /M.A. in Curriculum and Instruction

 - 5-year B.S./M.S. in Accounting